 Jonathan Swinton is a mathematical biologist and writer and blogs at www.manturing.net.

-Click to see a podcast of this event.
+Click to see a podcast of this event as delivered in London.

 Or to see a podcast of this event as delivered in Manchester.